-Fig.10.
-Throttle angle upon turning on the high-beam headlamps stability is confirmed with The idle the abovementioned load pattern set to the controller.
-The target engine speed rises smoothly up to 750 [rpm] from 700 [rpm] at idle under the no-load condition like simulation results (Fig.6).
+The idle stability is confirmed with the abovementioned load pattern set to the controller.
+The target engine speed rises smoothly up to 750 [rpm] from 700 [rpm] at idle under the no-load condition like simulation results (Figure 6).
 The following three types of control systems are evaluated by the comparative experiment: the proposal control systems, a PID control system, and a conventional control system.
 The conventional control system is a method of adding the slight fixed throttle opening degree to the manipulated variable of PID control when in-vehicle equipment is used.
 The response of a usual control method corresponds to the response of the control that increases the air mass flow rate at throttle, which flows to the bypass pipe when the load torque changes in the system with a conventional machine type throttle.